StarTalk Radio - Einstein’s Genius with Ron Howard

 Check it out.

-with his discoveries, and he moves in circles of the shakers and movers of the day.
+And he moves in circles of the shakers and movers of the day.

 Why wasn't this done decades ago?